rounaksalim95/Distributed_Systems_Assignment1/README.md

 Create a test script for each node, see notes in tests/test.py Once your scripts are created, run "sudo ./run_test"

+Our supplied scripts show history being returned and a publisher with lower ownership strength taking over when a publisher with higher ownership strength times out.

 This file has to be modified to fit your test a little bit.
 Near the top are two macros, "NUM_NODES" and "MAX_RUNTIME".

 "NUM_NODES" is the number of nodes in your test, and you should have a matching number of test<node number>.json's in the "/tests" directory.